Vikms95/codespot/README.md

 14. Make the grid system of the Home component allow the first two items to be of different size
 15. Deploy my first fullstack app with a backend serving a static website
 16. Adapting the endpoint formatting to REST standars
+17. Use Bcrypt to hash user passwords to a secure encryption when stored

 ## Room for improvement